 A minimum of a second-class honours degree in graphic design or a related subject, or equivalent professional experience and/or qualifications.
-An online portfolio submission may be required as part of the selection process.
+An interview and online portfolio submission may be required as part of the selection process.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Months of entry